Adderall supplement image

 The Pharmacology of Amphetamine and Methylphenidate: Relevance to the Neurobiology of Attention-Deficit/Hyperactivity Disorder and Other Psychiatric Comorbidities (2018)

-ADHD dopamine mechanism of action +2 more
+ADHD dopamine Mechanism of Action +2 more

 Adult ADHD Medications and Their Cardiovascular Implications (2016)